 - Deciding what type of fast you’re doing, what you hope to get out of it and stocking the fridge with the foods you’ll eat will go a long way in a successful fast.

-- The health benefits of fasting range from increased weight loss, normalizing insulin sensitivity and possibly even slowing down the aging process.
+- The health benefits of fasting range from increased weight loss to normalizing insulin sensitivity and possibly even slowing down the aging process.

-- While fasting is healthy for most people, if you’re pregnant or breastfeeding, you should avoid fasting entirely.
-If you have diabetes, a serious medical condition or are taking prescription medication, it’s best to consult with your doctor before embarking on a fast.
+- While fasting is healthy for most people, if you’re pregnant or breastfeeding, you should avoid it entirely.
+If you have diabetes, a serious medical condition or take prescription medication, it’s best to consult with your doctor before embarking on a fast.